hereditary-eu/PrivEval/README.md

 ## How to run the demo on your own machine

-1. Make sure that .devcontainer/devcontainer.json contains the correct python engine
+1. Make sure that .devcontainer/devcontainer.json contains the correct python engine (Python 3.8 - Python 3.12)

 2. Install the requirements